Marland Yarde: Chris Robshaw says Harlequins in 'better place' without winger

 "I am disappointed in him.
 Marland has unfortunately run out of lives," said former England captain Robshaw.

-Last week Wasps director of rugby John Kingston asked Yarde to find a new club, saying it was in Quins' "best interest".
+Last week Quins director of rugby John Kingston asked Yarde to find a new club, saying it was in the club's "best interest".

-He added: "I'm building a positive environment and culture at Harlequins, on and off the field, which I believe will ultimately allow us to challenge for honours."

 Robshaw said: "It's a massive shame for the club because he's a talented player, but John has made a great stance."